AustralianBioCommons/how-to-guides/genome_assembly/assembly_qc.md

 The most useful QUAST output is likely to be the summary report in either `.txt`, `.pdf` or `.html` format.

-Fig 7.
-QUAST output PDF
+{% include image.html file="assembly_qc/quast.png" caption="Fig 7.
+QUAST output PDF"%}

 {% include callout.html type="tip" content="Tabular required to merge QUAST results using MultiQC - recommended if comparing 1+ assemblies, of the same FASTA file." %}